Perfect 4 Day Paris Itinerary for all seasons

-- The same applies for the Summit.
+- The same applies to the Summit.
 Book your summit tour in advance.

 - Whenever you book your ticket, choose a time slot and arrive 30 minutes ahead of time to line up and go through security checks.

 - Booking tickets ahead of time will confirm your slot and save you money.
-You can also buy tickets at the tower, depending on availability, at individual cost.
+You can also buy tickets at the tower, depending on availability, at individual costs.

 - A romantic dinner at the Eiffel tower is a GREAT way to celebrate Paris and you!
 Reserve your Eiffel tower dinner (or lunch) here.

-- Hours: Eiffel Tower is open all year around.
+- Hours: Eiffel Tower is open all year round.
 Depending on the season, there are different timings for the tower access.

 It is a wonderful sight to see the Eiffel tower shining bright at night.